SuperSlow Training, Ken Hutchins and the SuperSlow Zone

 The SuperSlow Zone may try to blame the current economic situation, however, other local HIT personal training studios, including ours, and local SuperSlow personal training studios not affiliated with the SuperSlow Zone are doing very well.

 The SuperSlow Manuals, Videos, Etc.

-SuperSlow: The Ultimate Exercise Protocol, AKA the SuperSlow technical manual is no longer being sold to the public.
+SuperSlow: New copies of The Ultimate Exercise Protocol, AKA the SuperSlow technical manual are no longer being sold to the public.
 They are only available to SuperSlow Zone employees.
-I have seen second editions on ebay, occasionally, often overpriced.
+I have seen second editions on amazon.com and ebay, occasionally, often overpriced.
 With so many SuperSlow Zone franchises closing, however, more will probably start popping up for sale on ebay.